 45 El Nido Palawan Pictures From The Beautiful Philippines

-Palawan has been named the most beautiful island in the world more than once, and there’s good reason for that.
+Palawan has been named the most beautiful island in the world more than once, and these El Nido Palawan pictures will show you why!

 This group of islands in the Philippines has great beaches, exotic lagoons and limestone cliffs, and boat tours that will keep you entertained from sun up to sun down.